ccgilroy/ccgilroy-cv/gilroy_cv.md

 # Conference Presentations

+\cventry{2019}{

+"Digital Traces of Sexualities: How Patterns of Social Media Disclosure Can Extend the Demography of Sexuality."
+Regular session, "Sexualities I: Measuring Continuity and Change in Sexualities" at the Annual Meeting of the American Sociological Association, New York, NY

+}

 \cventry{2018}{

 "How Distinct is Gay Neighborhood Change?
 Patterns and Variation in Gayborhood Trajectories."
 Special session on "The Social and Cultural Construction of Places" at the Annual Meeting of the American Sociological Association, Philadelphia, PA